mrdude2478/sfo/README.md

-# sfo.c
+# sfo.cpp

-sfo.c can be compiled into a command line program, which is faster than the old "sfo" Bash script (roughly by factor 30).
+sfo.cpp can be compiled into a command line program, which is faster than the old "sfo" Bash script (roughly by factor 30).
 It is still compatible with the "pkgrename" and "fw" scripts (https://github.com/hippie68/pkgrename, https://github.com/hippie68/fw), making their output faster.
 It can be used to query or modify param.sfo data or to build new param.sfo files from scratch.

     Usage: sfo [OPTIONS] FILE